 To test the battery first run a volt check and then run a crank test.
 You’ll need a voltmeter to run these tests.

 Check out the test kit, charger, and all the tools I use including wiring diagrams and workshop manuals here on the Auto electrical repair tools page.
-Attaching a DVOM or voltmeter and simply read the state of charge.
+Attach a DVOM or voltmeter and simply read the state of charge.
 Load testing however is a better test of the battery’s ability to supply steady voltage, see crank test below. (note: battery must be charged above 12.5 volts)

 - 12.7 – 13.2 volts is 100% charged